AdobeDocs/journey-optimizer-learn.en/help/loyalty/overview.md

 ## Configure your challenge

-This section walks you through creating and configuring a loyalty challenge end to end: type, structure and schedule, tasks, and rewards.
+This section walks you through creating and configuring a loyalty challenge end to end, including its type, structure and schedule, tasks, and rewards.

 <!--